-They, in my presence, made a careful and thorough examination of it, and pro-
+They, in my presence, made a careful and thorough examination of it, and pro-nounced it correct, just, and satisfactory in every particular and item.

 At the time they examined and approved this account they were duly authorized to do so and to act as a business committee for and council of the nation by the Osage tribe of Indians.